Skip to content

 At the moment, the vessels’ emissions are reported to two different systems: EU-led MRV and international, IMO-led DCS.
 The main difference is that MRV takes into account the voyages to and from EU-ports regardless of the vessel’s flag while IMO DCS takes into account all voyages of the vessel.
 In MRV-reporting, consumption at anchorage and at the port are excluded while IMO DCS takes into account those as well.
 ESL Shipping is responsible for reporting these figures for our own vessels.

-Emissions of 3,000-6,000 dwt vessels are not reported to MRV or DCS.
-In order to achieve a comprehensive picture of the group’s environmental footprint, we have calculated the emissions of these vessels as well and they are included in the figures presented in this report.
+Emissions of 4,000-6,000 dwt vessels are not reported to MRV or DCS.
+In order to achieve a comprehensive picture of the our environmental footprint, we have calculated the emissions of these vessels as well and they are included in the figures presented in our Sustainability Reports as well as in Customer Portal.
 Given the new operations system, we are now able to provide more detailed emissions reporting to our customers.

 It is noteworthy that MRV figures take into account the weight of the cargo which results in poor figures when lightweight cargoes which fill up the hold are carried.
 These cargoes include for example project cargoes, wood pellets and some steel products such as pipes.